 You will need to give the waterproofing layer time to dry completely.
 This differs according to the products you use, weather conditions, and the type of surface it is on, but you can allocate an estimate of 24 hours for both kinds before applying your ceiling material or painting.

-• Sticks tightly to inside and outside corners without rounding at surface transitions
+- Superior Adhesion - Adheres tightly to both inside and outside corners, maintaining its integrity without rounding at surface transitions, ensuring consistent waterproofing.

 n your ceiling structures.
 The primary purpose of a vapor barrier is different, and so it is installed differently from a waterproofing membrane.